 Many of the University’s entrepreneurship programs introduce startups to potential industry investors.
 U of T and its partners also offer funding opportunities for both budding and established entrepreneurs.

-U of T Post-Docs and Graduate students can be awarded $50,000-$100,000 to assist in their research and professional development.
+U of T Post-Docs and Graduate students can be awarded $25,000 to assist in their research and professional development in the areas of AI, machine learning, advanced data analysis, and/or security.
+Click here to see the 2020 recipients.

 U of T faculty are eligible to receive up to $100,000 to help with technology development, commercialization and knowledge transfer.